dotbitHQ/AllDID/README.md

 It will return an empty list `[]` when no records are set.

-> For other methods, please see [@unstoppabledomains/resolution API Reference](https://unstoppabledomains.github.io/resolution/)
+> For other methods from `@unstoppabledomain/resolution`, please see [@unstoppabledomains/resolution API Reference](https://unstoppabledomains.github.io/resolution/)

 ## Installing Denames